Alphabetical List Of All Patterns

 - Facilitate Meetings

-Choose someone to facilitate a meeting to help the group maintain focus, keep the meeting on track and draw out the participant's creativity and wisdom.
+Choose someone to facilitate a meeting to help the group maintain focus, keep the meeting on track, and draw out the participants' creativity and wisdom.

 - Governance Backlog